DATES: Friday April 5th, 7-10pm

 225 Sterling Rd, Toronto

 TEACHERS: Jeff Warren and Julianna Raye

 The world is crazy.
 Meditation is sanity.
-The intention of this weekend training is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
+The intention of this non-residential weekend training is to empower everyone – including people not remotely interested in becoming a “teacher” – to think about and care for their own mental health and the mental health of others.
 Learning to guide meditation practice is an excellent way to do both.
 As we get clearer about the practice of guiding a meditation, our own practice deepens immeasurably.

 Register with Eventbrite here.

 - Anyone with a basic understanding of meditation who is interested in learning more